Non-melanoma Skin Cancer

 - Some rare inherited disorders, which are associated with an increased risk, such as albinism, xeroderma pigmentosa, Gorlin's syndrome and Bazex syndrome.

-A small sample (biopsy) of tissue can be taken from a suspicious lump on the skin.
+A small sample (biopsy) of tissue can be taken from a suspicious lump on the skin by a dermatologist.
 This is looked at under the microscope, which can confirm the diagnosis.
 If the skin lump is small, the whole lump may be removed and then looked at under the microscope (an excisional biopsy).
 This may diagnose and cure the problem at the same time.

 No further tests are usually needed for a BCC or an SCC which is diagnosed when it is small.
 If a doctor suspects that there has been some spread from an SCC to other parts of the body then further tests such as X-rays, blood tests or scans may be advised.